basis-robotics/basis/README.md

 - Compatibility with a wide variety of serialization formats
     - You pick the message format that fits your needs.
 This enables:
         - converting your message serializer over time (rather than all at once)
-        - easier interop with other services (a ROS bridge node can send out messages in ROS native format)
+        - easier interop with other services (a ROS bridge node can send out messages in ROS native format, sensors can expose messages as native packets)
 - Modification and forking encouraged
     - Plugins/Extensions will cover as many bases as we can
-    - There will always be some feature that we don't support - it should be easy to add some fix or feature without having to
+    - There will always be some feature that we don't support - it should be easy to add some fix, upgrade, or feature without building and managing debians
 - Maintainability, even with large codebases
     - Sane defaults
     - Easy robot configuration